 This is a beginning course in calculus-based statistical analysis, the skill of making sense of raw data -- constructing graphical representations of data, developing models for making predictions, performing tests to determine significant change and finding intervals for population values.
 Students must have an understanding of calculus concepts in order to successfully complete this course.
 Students will learn the basics of descriptive statistics, probability, sampling, confidence intervals, hypothesis testing and linear regression.
 The course will stress the applications to business with emphasis on quality control.
 4 hrs./wk.
-Students transferring MATH 285 to KU must have CIS 201 as a correquisite.
+Students transferring MATH 285 to KU must have CIS 201 as a corequisite.
+Note: An honors contract is available.
+Contact the Honors Program Office, COM 201, for more information.